 Price

-When a product reaches the 1,000-dollar range, that means they invested a lot in the product and they believe it’s worth the asking price.
-Now, imagine buying a thousand-dollar Chromebook.
 Does it feel right?
 Sure, the Chromebook in question is powered by 10th Gen Intel, and all the flagship specs you could ask for, but you’re limited to Chrome OS.
 Does that sound like a good deal?

-Now, picture the Apple MacBook Air.
-For 1,000 bucks, you’re going to get more performance, more battery life, and more versatility.
-Sure, you’ll lose the glorious 4K OLED display and touchscreen capability, but you will get more out of the MacBook than any Chromebook available today.
+Sure, you’ll lose the glorious 4K AMOLED display and touchscreen capability, but you will get more out of the MacBook than any Chromebook available today.

 Winner: MacBook Air